$29.95 – $130.55

 Origin : Morocco

-Properties: antiallergic, anticoagulant, antihistamine in prevention (prevents the degranulation of mast cells), antispasmodic, bronchodilator and coronarodilator.
+Properties: antiallergic, anticoagulant, preventive antihistamine (prevents the degranulation of mast cells), antispasmodic, bronchodilator and coronary dilator

-Indications: allergy, asthma, hepatic and renal colic, inflammatory colitis.
+Indications: allergies, allergic rhinitis, hay fever, asthma, hepatic and renal colic, inflammatory colitis

 The Ammi visnaga is a native plant of the lower Morocco, Egypt and Mediterranean rim.
 It’s an umbelliferous that looks a lot like wild carrot.
 Mentioned in the Ebers Papyrus, about 1.500 B.C., the visnaga Ammi was used by ancient Egyptians to treat kidney stones and nephretic colic.